AakashSaranV/Medicine_remainders/README.md

 # Medicine_remainders

-#This is prototype of the Mobile Application for Patient Reminders
+#This is a prototype of the Mobile Application for Patient Reminders